Chiral topological superconducting state with Chern number $\mathcal{C} =-2$ in Pb$_3$Bi/Ge(111): Tight-binding model

-where $a_i = (a_{i\uparrow},a_{i\downarrow})^{\text{T}}$ and $b_l = (b_{l\uparrow},b_{l\downarrow})^{\text{T}}$ are annihilation operators on Pb and Bi sites $i$ and $l$, $\mu_{1,2}$ are the on-site potentials for Pb and Bi atoms, and $t_{1,2}$ and $t_{1,2}'$ are the nearest neighbor (NN) and next nearest neighbor (NNN) hopping amplitudes with 1(2) denoting Pb-Pb(Pb-Bi) hopping process.
-Here $\delta_{\langle i,j \rangle} $ $(\delta_{\langle \langle i,j \rangle \rangle})$ is 1 when i and j are NN (NNN) sites and 0 for other cases.
-We note that the above model only consider a single effective symmetric state on each site.
-Intriguingly, this maximally simplified model is able to reproduce the main characters of the Rashba bands obtained from DFT calculations.
-Within the tight-binding model, the substrate-induced effect can be described by a Rashba-type SOC Hamiltonian as
+where $a_i = (a_{i\uparrow},a_{i\downarrow})^{\text{T}}$ and $b_l = (b_{l\uparrow},b_{l\downarrow})^{\text{T}}$ are the annihilation operators on Pb and Bi atomic sites $i$ and $l$, respectively.
+Here $\mu_{1,2}$ are the on-site potentials for Pb and Bi atoms, $t_{1,2}$ and $t_{1,2}'$ are the nearest neighbor (NN) and next nearest neighbor (NNN) hopping amplitudes with 1(2) representing the Pb-Pb(Pb-Bi) hopping process, $\langle i,j \rangle$ and $\langle\langle i,j \rangle\rangle$ respectively denote that i and j are NN and NNN sites.
+We note that the above model only considers a single effective orbital with {\it s}-wave symmetry on each atomic site.
+Intriguingly, this maximally simplified model is able to capture the main features of the Rashba bands obtained from the DFT calculations.
+It should also be emphasized that, in the present study, we focus on explorations of the topological superconducting properties of the system mainly stemming from the Rashba SOC effect under an external magnetic field, but without explicitly invoking the type-\uppercase\expandafter{\romannumeral2} VHS.